 The scanner combined with NPA lets you perform a fast drive test with a fleet of cars and collect spectrum data from your complete network area in next to no time.
 Back at the office, the NPA feature in R&S®ROMES4 tells you where to send a dedicated interference hunting team with a spectrum analyzer or receiver to track down the source of interference.

 Step 1 collecting spectrum data: Drive with the scanner and R&S®ROMES4, using the RF power scan to measure the spectrum on a given frequency range.
 You can use any number of cars, depending on how fast you want to be and the size of the area identified for interference hunting.

 Step 2 post-processing spectrum data: For post-processing, use the network problem analyzer (NPA) with the R&S®ROMES4N18 spectrum analysis module to automatically detect interference in the bands that should be empty; since the network has not been rolled out yet.
 After you have configured the settings (bandwidth, duration, power, etc.), the analysis algorithm finds potential narrowband and wideband interferers and lists them with geolocation, level and frequency.

 Step 3 start interference hunting with a receiver and a directional antenna to find the source quickly: With the list of interfering signals at hand, the interference hunting team’s task is set.
 They can start closing in on the source of inference and identify the device causing the problem.

-Register for our free webinar “Prepare your 5G NR spectrum for deployment” and read the Application Card “Automated spectrum clearance in LTE and 5G mobile networks” to learn more about RF interference hunting and spectrum clearance in view of 5G NR.
+Read the Application Card “Automated spectrum clearance in LTE and 5G mobile networks” to learn more about RF interference hunting and spectrum clearance in view of 5G NR.